 Throughout the movie the Admiral’s commentary on the “rough weather” at the Banks’ Cherry Lane home reveals power’s finger on the pulse of the nation.
 The Admiral knows what’s what, but in part only so he can maintain the even more rigid order found in military discipline.
 Calling the “Step in Time” spirit of the chimney-sweeps the work of “cheeky beggars” and “Hottentots,” the Admiral brings the force of the naval canons on the sweeps to “give ‘em what for!”

-Symbolizing the reliable but under-appreciated working class, the chimney sweeps perform one of the best men’s dances ever to be committed to film, with the agile comic actor Dick van Dyke leading the crew.
-At once showing their dirty appearance, fun-loving nature, larger numbers and organizing power, the chimney sweeps sing of their unity and call for “votes for women,” suggesting the common bond between various groups of the dispossessed — workers, women, children.
+Playing the reliable but under-appreciated working class, the chimney sweeps perform one of the best men’s dances ever to be committed to film, with the agile comic actor Dick van Dyke leading the crew.
+At once showing their dirty appearance, fun-loving nature, larger numbers and organizing power, the chimney sweeps sing of their unity while also calling for “votes for women,” suggesting the common bond between various groups of the dispossessed — workers, women, children.

 Money talks, and Banks walks

-But perhaps its most telling song for today’s society and economy is the tune “Fidelity, Fiduciary Bank,” the song sung by Mr. Banks’s colleagues at the Dawes, Tomes, Mousley, Grubbs Bank in an effort to part young Michael Banks from his tuppence.
+But perhaps its most telling song for today’s society and economy is the tune “Fidelity, Fiduciary Bank,” the pleading song sung by Mr. Banks’ colleagues at the Dawes, Tomes, Mousley, Grubbs Bank in an effort to part young Michael Banks from his tuppence.